Spring Garden Revival

 Cohasset Conservation Commission Requirements for Edging Near Protected Areas

-Edging projects near wetlands, vernal pools, streams, rivers, or ponds in Cohasset fall under the Wetlands Protection Act (M.G.L. c.
+Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Cohasset is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
-Coordination with the Mass Division of Fisheries & Wildlife may be necessary.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) may be required.
+Buffer zones range from 25-100 feet depending on proximity to protected resources.
+Environmental protection measures include safeguarding root systems of mature trees, using non-toxic materials near water bodies, and coordinating with the Mass Division of Fisheries & Wildlife for sensitive habitats.
 Erosion control, such as silt fences or straw wattles, should be installed immediately where needed.
 Seasonal restrictions may apply, especially during wildlife breeding (March-August) and vernal pool activity (March-June).

 Cohasset Conservation Commission